unifiedjs/unified-engine/doc/options.md

 ## `options.output`

-Whether to write successfully processed files, and where to.
-This can be set from configuration files.
+Whether to write successfully processed files and where to.

 *   When `true`, overwrites the given files
 *   When `false`, does not write to the file-system
 *   When pointing to an existing directory, files are written to that directory and keep their original basenames
 *   When the parent directory of the given path exists and one file is processed, the file is written to the given path
 *   Otherwise, a fatal error is thrown

+Note that if [`treeIn`][tree-in] is turned on, generated files get the first defined [`extensions`][extensions].
+If [`treeOut`][tree-out] is turned on, generated files receive the `'json'` extension.

 <!-- Info: -->